Chia-Network/chialisp-web/src/pages/index.md

 # Chialisp

 Chialisp is a powerful and secure LISP-like language for encumbering and releasing funds with smart-contract capabilities.
-This is website is a consolidated place to learn about Chialisp, CLVM and the conditions language.
+This website is a consolidated place to learn about Chialisp, CLVM and the conditions language.

 Here's a sample:
 ```